 Just like working professionals value work-life balance, Xavier appreciated being able to strike a fine balance between preparing for his future career and doing extracurricular activities he enjoyed.
-It was through these activities that he made some of his best college memories – playing on the ONU football team, cheering from the student section during basketball games, witnessing positive change and support for diversity and inclusion through the ONU Unity series.
+It was through these activities that he made some of his best college memories – playing and now coaching on the ONU football team, cheering from the student section during basketball games, witnessing positive change and support for diversity and inclusion through the ONU Unity series.

 On the academic side, he has found the accounting program to be top-notch for a number of reasons.
 The networking opportunities Xavier has taken part in, such as connecting with Big Four accounting firms during the Meet the Firms event, have allowed him to refine his networking skills and learn about different accounting companies and what they have to offer.

 “When you tell employers you graduated from ONU, that just puts you above the other candidates,” he says.
 “Additionally, the faculty are here for you.
-They give you their number if you have a question on a problem or just need to talk.
+They give you their number if you have a question about a problem or just need to talk.
 All of the professors have worked in higher-profile companies and experienced it, and now they’re teaching us.”

 To prospective students considering the accounting program, Xavier offers this advice: